apache/mina-sshd/README.md

 * *sshd-contrib* - **experimental** code that is currently under review and may find its way into one of the other artifacts (or become an entirely new artifact - e.g., *sshd-putty* evolved this way).

+* *sshd-benchmarks* - contains some JMH benchmarks for SSH operations.
+The benchmarks are intended to be run by developers locally;
+the artifact is not part of the binary distribution, and is not deployed to any maven repository.

 # [Optional dependencies](./docs/dependencies.md)

 # Quick reference